Wide Wide World: Selected episodes

+October 30, 1955 - "Wide Wide West."
+Features scenes from across the American West, including Salt Lake City and the Mormon Tabernacle Choir; a gas-lit stage show in Las Vegas; Helldorado Week and Boot Hill Cemetery with Ethel Macia in Tombstone, Arizona; the Continental Divide; the Old Mission in Santa Barbara, California; and a rodeo at the Cow Palace in San Francisco.

 November 27, 1955 – "America’s Heritage."
 Includes shots from San Francisco, New Orleans and lower Manhattan.
 Carlsbad Caverns is seen, as is Vancouver, British Columbia.
 Grandma Moses is seen painting in New York.

 January 1, 1956 – "New Year’s Day."
 Scenes of New Year’s observances around the world are shown.
 Diplomats from various nations offer greetings for peace in the coming year.

 January 22, 1956 – "Portrait of an American Winter."
 Children skating in Burlington, Vermont.
 Cameras captured live shots of Milwaukee, Palm Beach, Omaha, Niagara Falls and Valley Forge.

 January 29, 1956 – "Two Ways to Winter."
 Seasonal festivities in two very different places – Minnesota and the Bahamas – are shown.
 The program includes the two governors shaking hands, courtesy a split-screen effect.

 February 12, 1956 – "Abraham Lincoln."
 Tied to Lincoln’s birthday, Wide Wide World looks at the sixteenth president’s life and legacy.

 April 15, 1956 – "In Pursuit of Happiness."
 Americans’ Sunday leisure activities are the topic of this broadcast.
 In Phoenix, people visit a dude ranch; beachcombers spend time on the shore at Hermosa Beach, California; and a concert in Seattle is shown.